Leixb/UPC-SIM_car_prices/README.md

 17. Study the presence of a posteriori influential values, indicating the criteria studied in class and the actual atypical observations.

-18. Given a 5-year old car, the rest of numerical variables on the mean and factors on the reference
+18. Given a 5-year-old car, the rest of numerical variables on the mean and factors on the reference

 19. Summarize what you have learned by working with this interesting real dataset.

 ## Data preparation outline

-Create variable adding the total number missing values, outliers and errors.
-Describe these variables, to which other variables exist higher associations.

-- Compute the correlation with all other variables.
-Rank these variables according the correlation
-- Compute for every group of individuals (group of age, size of town, singles, married...) the mean of missing/outliers/errors values.
-Rank the groups according the computed mean.

 ### Univariate Descriptive Analysis (to be included for each variable)